collingsandrew/milestone-project-3/README.md

 ## Project Goal

 This project aims to develop a user-friendly, reliable, and secure exercise tracking website to help users monitor and enhance their fitness journey.
-The site will allow users to track their progress in various exercises, such as logging weights and reps for strength training or recording distance and time for cardio activities.
+The site will allow users to track their progress in various exercises, such as logging weights and reps for strength training or recording distance and time for endurance activities.
 Users will have access to detailed records of their achievements and personal bests to help set future goals.
 Additionally, the website will feature a community page where users can view and comment on each other's achievements, fostering a supportive and interactive environment.

 ## User Experience (UX)